FxSig/solana-sniper-bot/readme.md

-pool_size       Buy when the capital pool is larger than sol_amount      Buying amount (in solana) wait_seconds    How long to sell after (in ms)
+pool_size       Buy when the capital pool is larger than sol_amount      Buying amount (in solana) wait_seconds    How long to sell after (in ms) main_url        RPC URL     / I used helius for development wss_url         RPC wss URL / I used helius for development
 ```

 ▶️ **Start CLI**